apache/tvm-rfcs/rfcs/xxxx-collage.md

 separation, maintaining backwards compat, and a new `PassConfig` flag to isolate all Collage changes from the rest of TVM.
 A rough PR progression is:

 - TensorRT and CUTLASS BYOC changes are backwards compat.
-The existing `partition_for_X` functions remain.
+The existing `partition_for_<toolchain>` functions remain.
 The CUTLASS-specific tuning and codegen functions will either continue to be supported or we'll work with users to account for them being folded into the function-at-a-time `relay.ext.cutlass` codegen function.
 - The `DFPattern` and friends changes are all mostly just for improving the robustness of the